NH.gov offers a list of energy suppliers that are currently registered to sell energy in the franchise areas of certain New Hampshire utilities.

 The NHCDFA is a low-interest loan and grant program available to businesses, nonprofit organizations, and municipalities to help finance energy improvements and renewable energy projects in their buildings.

-NHOEP operates several energy programs in partnership with private and public entities to encourage energy efficiency and renewable energy use.
+NHOSI operates several energy programs in partnership with private and public entities to encourage energy efficiency and renewable energy use.

 NEEP is a nonprofit regional organization whose mission is to steadily increase energy efficiency in homes, buildings, and industry throughout the Northeast region of the United States.